onebeyond/onebeyond-studio-obelisk/README.md

 ### Setup

 The project largely works out of the box when opening with a modern version of Visual Studio.
-The main pre-requisite is to have [Azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite) running while running the project.

-If you want to read any emails sent while working in a development environment, you will need to make sure the following path exists: `C:\inetpub\mailroot\Obelisk`.
-If not, then create it manually.
+Please note, Obelisk architecture uses Azure queues to dispatch domain events, to run the solution localy you'll need to have [Azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite) running.

+Also, the default implementation of IEmailSender used in the application will store all generated e-mails in the following folder:`C:\inetpub\mailroot\Obelisk` (you can find the related code [here](https://github.com/onebeyond/onebeyond-studio-obelisk/blob/main/src/OneBeyond.Studio.Obelisk.WebApi/Program.cs#LL148C15-L148C15)).
+Please create this folder manually if it does not exist.
 Note: this only applies to Windows.

 Finally, to run Obelisk, simply run the WebApi project through Visual Studio.